JemRF/RF-Documentation/pages/wifidocs/wifi32s-offline.md

 folder: mydoc
 ---

-## Interfacing JemRF S32 WiFi Sensor
+## Interfacing JemRF WiFi Sensor Pro
-If you want to monitor the JemRF S32 WiFi Sensor with your own applications, offline from the Internet there are two options.
+If you want to monitor the JemRF WiFi Sensor Pro with your own applications, offline from the Internet there are two options.

 ### Here is how you do it: